A few simple ways to show your people you appreciate them

 A recent ONS study found that 50% of the UK workforce would happily lose a day’s pay if they could take a three-day weekend.
-Relaxed working hours don't have to be regular thing – the novelty will add to the impactful.
+Relaxed working hours don't have to be a regular thing – the novelty will add to the impact.

 Some 66% of employees say benefits are a good way for companies to show appreciation of their loyalty.
 While dental cover and parking spaces have utilitarian value, organisations are realising the power of creative benefits in both showing appreciation of their staff and as a recruitment tool.

 The companies that excel in this space – Google, Atlassian, Virgin – are famed for their deep understanding of their people, a knowledge that fuels standout employee incentives, which range from bi-weekly massages to napping hours.

 Empowering your employees to recognise and reward each other creates buzz.
 As well as boosting productivity and performance, the frequent feedback and collaboration also strengthens relationships and aligns efforts.